dasch-swiss/dsp-api/docs/07-sipi/sipi-and-knora.md

 the user is stored in the user's client.
 This session cookie is then read by Sipi and used to ask Knora for the user's image permissions.

-For the session cookie to be sent to Sipi, both the Knora API and Sipi endpoints need to be under the same domain, e.g., `api.example.com` and `iiif.example.com`.
+For the session cookie to be sent to Sipi, both the DSP-API and Sipi endpoints need to be under the same domain, e.g., `api.example.com` and `iiif.example.com`.